Winter is so. Rough. On. Your. Home.

 A fireplace insert will totally revolutionize your winter — but it won't come cheap.
 An insert is an investment of about $3,000 to $6,500 installed, says Charlie Turner, president of Cricket on the Hearth, Inc., in Rochester, N.Y., "but you'll save money by using your furnace less and zone heating your living space better."

-Replace an Old Roof With a Colorful One (That'll Keep Winter Out — Forever)
+#4 Replace a Leaky Roof With a Pretty One (That'll Keep Winter Out — Forever)

 - Never die.
 Correctly installed, they'll last as long as your house.